-The Interim and May Away Travel Courses
+The Interim and May Away Study Away Courses

-May Away travel will begin within a few days after graduation; no on-campus housing will be provided for May Away students (faculty and students will meet at the airport or another pre-arranged place).
+May Away study away will begin within a few days after graduation; no on-campus housing will be provided for May Away students (faculty and students will meet at the airport or another pre-arranged place).
 Students eligible for May Away free tuition will be those who are full-time students in the preceding spring semester.
 Exceptions would be those students who have already used the annual allotment for the January Interim term because of their full-time status the preceding fall semester and are therefore not eligible for free tuition in May.
 Students are able to take advantage of the free tuition only one time during an academic year.
 Travel vouchers and transfer student travel scholarships may be used for May Away courses.

 Graduating seniors may enroll in a May Away course.
-These seniors will be able to walk for graduation, but will not receive their diploma until after successfully completing the May Away course.
+These seniors will be able to walk for graduation, but will not receive their diploma until the following May after successfully completing the May Away course.
 Graduating seniors will have to file a graduation petition and a pre-completion request with the VPAA by February 1.

 A student may take both a January Interim term course and a May Away course during the same academic year.
 May Away courses count toward the required total number of Interim courses for graduation.